henrique-gouveia/DataQI.Commons/README.md

 DataQI is in the experimental phase.
 It does attempt to solve some problems, but is expected that some improvements turn possible to arrive a stable version.

+## Contributors

+* Henrique Gouveia
+* Brenno Brandão

+A [recent list of contributors](https://github.com/henrique-gouveia/DataQI.Commons/graphs/contributors) can always be obtained on GitHub.

 ## License

 DataQI Commons is released under the [MIT License](https://opensource.org/licenses/MIT).